matthiask/html-sanitizer/README.rst

-HTML sanitizer goes further than e.g. bleach_ in that it not only ensures that content is safe and tags and attributes conform to a given whitelist, but also applies additional transforms to HTML fragments.
+HTML sanitizer goes further than e.g. bleach_ in that it not only ensures that content is safe and tags and attributes conform to a given allowlist, but also applies additional transforms to HTML fragments.

 Goals
 =====